AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/personalizing-landing-pages/add-a-snippet-to-a-landing-page.md

 # Add a Snippet to a Landing Page {#add-a-snippet-to-a-landing-page}

-Snippets are little bits of HTML that can follow rules and hold personalized&nbsp;content.
+Snippets are little bits of HTML that can follow rules and hold personalized content.

 >[!NOTE]
 >